-1.0 Medical, Dental and General Emergencies
+Medical, Dental and General Emergencies

-- 1.1 The program maintains and trains staff on policies and procedures for emergencies that require rapid response on the part of staff or immediate medical and dental attention. - a.
+- 1. The program maintains and trains staff on policies and procedures for emergencies that require rapid response on the part of staff or immediate medical and dental attention. - a.
 Plans of action for emergencies that require rapid response on the part of staff (e.g. a child choking) or immediate medical or dental attention are posted; - b.
 Emergency phone numbers are posted; - c.
 Up-to-date emergency contact information for each child/family is maintained and authorization for emergency care is readily available.
-It is maintained by the Health Services Assistant and also transported to each playgroup/socialization, so that it is immediately accessible in case of an emergency; - d.
-Emergency evacuation routes are posted and are practiced regularly (See 45 CFR 1304.53 for additional information); - e.
+It is maintained by the EHS Staff and also transported to each playgroup/socialization, so that it is immediately accessible in case of an emergency; - d.
+Emergency evacuation routes are posted and are practiced regularly; - i.
+At all playgroups, socializations, meetings, etc, staff will advise families of evacuation routes and exits. - e.
 Staff collects emergency contact information from each family at one of the first initial home visits.
 This information includes an emergency name and number, the name of the physician, and to whom to release the child in case of an emergency; - f.
 The program maintains procedures for handling cases of suspected or known child abuse and neglect that are in compliance with applicable Federal and State laws.
-Staff receives training annually. - 1.2 Parent Educators encourage and assist parents to develop a list of names and telephone numbers of individuals to contact in an emergency.
-Parents can be encouraged to make two copies of the list one to post at home and another to give to a responsible person outside of the home, such as a neighbor.
-Parents without phones are assisted in developing plans for accessing a neighbor's phone or public phone in case of an emergency.
+Staff receives training annually. - i.
+If staff feel a child is in immediate danger of harm.
+911 will be called immediately. - ii.
+In non-emergency situations, stall will report suspected child abuse or neglect to the Department of Children and Family Services (DCFS) - 2.
+Parent Educators encourage and assist parents to develop an emergency plan.